 Tauranga farmer Nick Dowson and his manager Rick share what they were concerned about and what gave them the confidence to try full season

 Production and profit impacts are a key driver behind the decisions you make on farm.
-The Pilot farmers around New Zealand have demonstrated how economical flexible milking can be, as demonstrated by the snapshot of John Totty’s results below.
+The Pilot farmers (see Additional resources) around New Zealand have demonstrated how economical flexible milking can be, as demonstrated by the snapshot of John Totty’s results below.

 Not everyone will be able to increase production as seen here, but many farms could operate using flexible milking without a substantial drop in profitability.

-A common question farmers ask us is what mating times other farmers are using.
-Different times suit different teams, it’s important to work with the people on your farm to decide what flexible milking times to use.
-To give you an idea, you can see the times used by the pilot farmers.
-They didn’t all begin with the times displayed, they have adapted them overtime to suit them.
-More detailed information can be found on the implementing flexible milking page.
+Different times suit different teams, so it’s important to work with the people on your farm to decide what flexible milking times to use.
+To give you an idea, you can see the times used by the pilot farmers in the image below.
+They didn’t all begin with the times displayed, they have adapted them over time to suit.
+More detailed information can be found on the implementing flexible milking page, see below Additional resources.

 Some farmers have said that working out the grazing is the trickiest part and that it is easily overcomplicated.